Startup Guide

 Add Effects to Routes

-Select any route and drag an effect onto it from the FX panel.
-In this example, we've added an Echo effect to the Take 5 — perfect for ambient pads and textured leads.
-Routes with effects show square connection points; routes without show round ones.
+Click on any route to select it, then drag an effect from the effect panel into the effects chain.
+In this example, we have added an Echo effect to the Prophet 6, perfect for ambient pads and textured leads.
+Routes with effects show square connection points, routes without effects show round ones.

 Tip

-Try the Trance Gate on a bass synth like the Moog — hold down a note and it creates rhythmic patterns automatically.
+Try the Trance Gate on a bass synth.
+Hold down a note and it creates rhythmic patterns automatically.
+Or experiment with Orbits for evolving, generative textures.

-Trance Gate on the Moog — hold a note and it plays a rhythmic pattern
+Trance Gate, hold a note and it plays a rhythmic pattern

 6